Sudanese refugees in Egypt: Legal status and conflicts

 In January 2004, Egyptian politicians wrote legislation for a "Four Freedoms Agreement", which would grant both Sudanese and Egyptians the freedom of movement, residence, ownership and work in either country.
 It would allow Sudanese nationals to enter Egypt without a visa to live indefinitely in Egypt without any special permits and no longer have to seek refugee status to remain in the country.
 The agreement would not enable Sudanese refugees to benefit from educational, medical, or social benefits entitled to native citizens.
 However, as of 2009, the agreement was yet to be ratified by the Egyptian government.

 In a 2010 survey among 22 Sudanese refugees who have fled to Egypt, more than half of them (14) reported that they felt "extremely" let down by the UNHCR.

-In light of the January 2011 referendum in which South Sudan voted overwhelmingly for independence, UNHCR has already begun creating contingency plans for a possible influx of Sudanese refugees in Egypt.
-Egyptian officials were expecting an increase of Sudanese refugees into Egypt as there are over one million Southern Sudanese residing in north Sudan, and the country's split could result in a mass departure from Khartoum.
-Nevertheless, Egypt's poor track record of treatment toward Sudanese refugees made it difficult to imagine the proper accommodation of a massive influx in the wake of possible post-referendum violence in Sudan.

 With regards to Egyptian citizenship, refugees are barred from acquiring it as Egyptian nationality is granted only on the basis of descent, or Jus sanguinis.
 This precludes the full integration of refugees in Egypt even for children of refugees born in Egypt.
 There are few cases where naturalization is approved, such as if the individual is a long-term resident or their father was born in Egypt; but these laws are vague and citizenship is not necessarily guaranteed.

+Changes since the 2023 Sudanese conflict

+Shortly after fighting erupted in Sudan in 2023, Egypt suspended key provisions of the Four Freedoms agreement, significantly restricting the ability of Sudanese refugees to enter and remain in the country lawfully.
+The suspension also curtailed several rights that had previously been guaranteed.

+By June 2024, reports indicated that from September 2023, Egyptian authorities had undertaken large scale arrests of Sudanese refugees on the grounds of irregular entry or residence.
+Detainees were reportedly held for days or weeks in harsh conditions and deported to Sudan without individual risk assessments or access to asylum procedures.
+At the same time, tens of thousands of undocumented Sudanese nationals remained vulnerable to detention and forced return based solely on their migration status.

+In December 2024, Egypt enacted Law No. 164 of 2024, its first comprehensive asylum law since acceding to the 1951 Refugee Convention.
+The government stated that the law aimed to clarify refugees’ rights and responsibilities and to align national practice with international standards.
+The law transferred key asylum functions from UNHCR to a newly established Standing Committee for Refugees’ Affairs, composed of multiple government ministries, with authority over registration, status determination, resettlement, and deportation decisions.

+Human rights organizations and legal experts, including several United Nations special mandate holders, warned that the law’s vague provisions could undermine refugee protections and increase deportations.
+Critics also raised concerns about the criminalization of irregular entry and informal assistance to asylum seekers, measures that could expose large numbers of Sudanese refugees and those supporting them to prosecution.
+While the law enumerated rights for recognized refugees, it did not clearly extend equivalent protections to asylum seekers, a gap highlighted as especially problematic given the large backlog of pending cases and the continuing arrival of Sudanese nationals.